SlimGIS/Quickstart-WebAPI-DotNetCore/README.md

 # Getting Started Guide for building a Web Map with ASP.NET Core

-This is the beginners guide to walk you through the steps to build a web gis application with Visual Studio Code on Windows.
-With the power of ASP.NET Core WebAPI, it allows to host the map services on linux and macOS.
+<desc>This is the beginners guide to walk you through the steps to build a web gis application with Visual Studio Code on Windows.
+With the power of ASP.NET Core WebAPI, it allows to host the map services on linux and macOS.</desc>

 Before starting, we need to prepare the environment.
 Please refer the following list.
 > - [.NET Core SDK](https://www.microsoft.com/net/download/core)